| || |

 Ralph made some typefaces outside URW/Profonts and RMU, such as Stripes (2014, a prismatic typeface puvlished by Thinkdust).

 Idaho-based author of

 - Historical Scripts from Classical Times to the Renaissance (1998, Oak Knoll Press, New Castle, DE).
 This is an excellent survey of bookhands containing full-page, enlarged illustrations and well-researched sources.
 It is a useful text for studying the history of manuscripts as well as the details of letter construction.

 - Historical Types from Gutenberg to Ashendene (2012, Oak Knoll Press, New Castle, DE).
 This book covers Jenson, Griffo, Garamont, Caslon, Baskerville, Bodoni, Simon de Colines, Miklós Kis, Johann Michael Fleischman, and Richard Austin.
-It is reviewed by Alastair Johnson.
+It is reviewed by Alastair Johnston.

 The Typehead Chronicles of Thomas Christensen

 Information and specimen of all historically important typefaces: Akzidenz Grotesk, Aldus, Antique Olive, Avant Garde, Avenir, Baskerville, Bell, Bembo, Bodoni, Bulmer, Caslon, Centaur, Century Old Style, Cheltenham, Dante, Frutiger, Galliard, Garamond, Gill Sans, Goudy Old Style, Granjon, Helvetica, Janson (Kis), Minion, Mrs. Eaves, Optima, Palatino, Perpetua, Sabon, Syntax, Times New Roman, Today, Trump Medieval, Univers, Walbaum.
 [Google]

 Typoart GmbH (or: VEB Typoart)